Rise to Success: Career Highlights of Scooter Braun

 April 2021: Hybe Acquires Ithaca Holdings

-In April 2021, Hybe announced that it would acquire Ithaca Holdings via the subsidiary Hybe America in a deal estimated to be around $1.05 billion, and Braun became Hybe America's CEO and joined Hybe's board of directors.
+In April 2021, South Korean company Hybe announced it would acquire Ithaca Holdings for approximately $1.05 billion via its subsidiary Hybe America.
+Braun became Hybe America's CEO and joined Hybe's board of directors.
+Long-time staffers were gifted $50 million in stock from Braun's personal allotment, with artists Bieber and Grande receiving $10 million each.

-In 2021, Scooter Braun served as chief executive officer (CEO) of Hybe America, the North American subsidiary of South Korean entertainment company Hybe Corporation.
+In 2021, Scooter Braun became the chief executive officer (CEO) of Hybe America, the North American subsidiary of South Korean entertainment company Hybe Corporation.

-In 2021, the acquisition of Ithaca Holdings brought Braun's net worth beyond $1 billion.
+In 2021, the acquisition of Ithaca holdings brought Scooter Braun's net worth beyond $1 billion.

 As of 2023, Braun had netted nearly $400 million from the Big Machine deal.